 The ‘Say G’day’ wordlist features 80 greetings in over 50 different Aboriginal and Torres Strait Islander languages from across Queensland and is drawn from the State Library of Queensland’s wordlists compiled from collection items.
 This particular list was first compiled for NAIDOC 2014 and featured about 20 languages; however it proved very popular and has been continually expanded in line with community interest.

-The Yugambeh Language App is a free download and is available for stand-alone computers as well as Android/IOS.
+The Yugambeh Language App is a free download and is available only for iOS devices.

 Indigenous Languages Coordinator, Queensland Memory.

 Allan, J. and Lane, J. (2001) The language of the Wangerriburra and neighbouring groups in the Yugambeh region.
 Kombumerri Aboriginal Corporation for Culture: Beenleigh.
 P 499.15 all

 Barlow, H. (1865) Harriet Barlow Manuscript.
 Provides the basis for her work “Aboriginal Vocabularies of Queensland”.
 OM91-69

 Curr, E. M. (1887) The Australian Race: its origins, languages, customs, place of landing in Australia and the routes by which it spread itself over that continent.
 John Ferres Government Printer: Melbourne.
 RBF 572.994 cur